99designs/aws-vault/USAGE.md

 ## Backends

 You can choose among different pluggable secret storage backends.

-By default, Linux uses an encrypted file but you may prefer to use the secret-service backend which [abstracts over Gnome/KDE](https://specifications.freedesktop.org/secret-service/).
-This can be specified on the command line with `aws-vault --backend=secret-service` or by setting the environment variable `export AWS_VAULT_BACKEND=secret-service`.
+You can set the backend using the `--backend` flag or the `AWS_VAULT_BACKEND` environment variable.
+Run `aws-vault --help` to see what your `--backend` flag supports.

-### Keychain Password Prompting Time
+### Keychain

 If you're looking to configure the amount of time between having to enter your Keychain password for each usage of a particular profile, you can do so through Keychain:

 1. Open "Keychain Access"
-1. Open the aws-vault keychain
-    1. If you do not have "aws-vault" in the sidebar of the Keychain app, then you can do "File -> Add Keychain" and select the `aws-vault.keychain-db`.
+2. Open the aws-vault keychain.
+If you do not have "aws-vault" in the sidebar of the Keychain app, then you can do "File -> Add Keychain" and select the `aws-vault.keychain-db`.
 This is typically created in `Users/{USER}/Library/Keychains`.
-1. Right click on aws-vault keychain, and select "Change Settings for Keychain 'aws-vault"
+3. Right click on aws-vault keychain, and select "Change Settings for Keychain 'aws-vault"
-1. Update "Lock after X minutes of inactivity" to your desired value.
+4. Update "Lock after X minutes of inactivity" to your desired value.
-1. Hit save.
+5. Hit save.

 ![keychain-image](https://imgur.com/ARkr5Ba.png)